 - Must check they have enough time left on their UK passports

 To access the ‘Transporting goods between Great Britain and the EU from 1 January 2021: guidance for hauliers and commercial drivers’ guidance, click here.
-Foreign language versions will be available next week.
+Foreign language versions are available.

 You can sign up for email alerts here and check travel advice here for the country you’re visiting to get the latest information.
 You can also visit the Brexit transition page and answer a few questions to get a personalised list of actions.
 For more tailored information related to hauliers, you can visit this page for information on how to carry out international road haulage from 1 January 2021.

 To help FORS members involved in overseas freight get ready for the EU exit, visit our Useful information for Brexit page and check the latest guidance available for a smooth transition.